 Your family’s losses are even harder to value.
 To quantify these losses for a jury, your lawyer may present evidence about their character, the skills they contributed to your family, the role they played in raising children, and how much care they provided.

-Schedule a free consultation with The Bradley Law Firm today to discuss your case.
+Schedule a free consultation with Bradley Law Personal Injury Lawyers today to discuss your case.
 We will help you understand what your claim may be worth and fight for the damages your family needs as you work to move forward.

 What Damages Are Available in a Wrongful Death Lawsuit in Kansas City, MO?

 Wrongful death claims are a legal avenue for surviving family members to seek financial compensation when someone else causes the death of their loved one.
 You may be entitled to economic and non-economic damages for your loved one.

 Common damages available in wrongful death claims include:

 - Wages and employment benefits the decedent would have earned and contributed to the family